Some Examples of Bicrossed Products with the Rapid Decay Property: Introduction

 \begin{theo} Let \( \widetilde{\tau} : \Gamma \to \out(G) \) be the composition of \( \tau : \Gamma \to \aut(G) \) with the canonical projection \( \aut(G) \to \out(G) \).
 If \( \image(\widetilde{\tau}) \) is finite, then the following are equivalent: \begin{enumerate} \item \( \widehat{\Gamma \bowtie (G \rtimes \Lambda)} \) has polynomial growth (resp.\ \( (RD) \)); \item both \( \Gamma \) and \( \widehat{G} \) have polynomial growth (resp.\ \( (RD) \)). \end{enumerate} \end{theo}

-Theorem~\ref{theo:69214233f77b0115} provides a sufficient condition for \( \widehat{\Gamma \bowtie (G \rtimes \Lambda)} \) to have \( \RD \) (resp.\ polynomial growth).
+Theorem~\ref{theo:69214233f77b0115} provides a sufficient condition for \( \widehat{\Gamma \bowtie (G \rtimes \Lambda)} \) to have \RD (resp.\ polynomial growth).
 Albeit still non-trivial, this condition is much easier to check in some concrete cases than the condition of matched pair of length functions used in Theorem~\ref{theo:ad139c52be8424d9} and Theorem~\ref{theo:66c73d7c75f29067}, which we shall exploit in \S~\ref{sec:bd435170e9c7be48}.

-Theorem~\ref{theo:54211248e165a397} is a stronger result, provided that the assumption there is satisfied, as it completely gets rid of the difficult problem of checking the compatibility of the relevant length functions.
-This leads to some concrete examples of \( \widehat{\Gamma \bowtie (G \rtimes \Lambda)} \) having \( \RD \) but not polynomial growth (\S~\ref{sec:c9560fd86a3f44db}).
+Theorem~\ref{theo:54211248e165a397} is of course a much stronger result, provided the assumption there is satisfied, as it completely gets rid of problem of compatibility of the relevant length functions.
+This leads to the concrete examples of \( \widehat{\Gamma \bowtie (G \rtimes \Lambda)} \) having \RD but not polynomial growth (\S~\ref{sec:c9560fd86a3f44db}).
 However, it has the limitation of not covering many other interesting examples, as will be demonstrated again in \S~\ref{sec:bd435170e9c7be48}.
-It is in the opinion of the author that a more unified approach is desired that relaxes the assumption of Theorem~\ref{theo:54211248e165a397} while still at least includes the examples in \S~\ref{sec:bd435170e9c7be48}.
+It is in the opinion of the author that a more unified approach is desired that relaxes the assumption of Theorem~\ref{theo:54211248e165a397} while still includes the examples in \S~\ref{sec:bd435170e9c7be48}.

 This paper is organized as follows.
-In the long preliminary \S~\ref{sec:46a24bbbeda06e15}, we provide all the needed background on the relevant representation theory, which can be rather involved.
-Besides the purpose of making the paper reasonably self-contained, it also serves to fix the notation for our later use.
-In \S~\ref{sec:e9d9394edcf4dfb6}, we briefly give a conceptual and still elementary explanation of how one can obtain non-trivial matched pair by twisting semidirect products by a finite subgroup, followed by \S~\ref{sec:18f8efc7904f301f} which fixes more notation to help us deal with the arising subtleties.
+In the long preliminary \S~\ref{sec:46a24bbbeda06e15}, we provide all the needed background on the representation theory that can be rather involved.
+Besides the purpose of making the paper reasonably self-contained, it also serves to fix notations for later use.
+In \S~\ref{sec:e9d9394edcf4dfb6}, we briefly give a conceptual and still elementary explanation of how one can obtain non-trivial matched pair by twisting semidirect products by a finite subgroup, followed by \S~\ref{sec:18f8efc7904f301f} which fixes even more notations that are required to deal with the arising subtleties.
 After the stage is set, we prove the main theorems in \S~\ref{sec:934056265b2fce2f} and \S~\ref{sec:ef1c8a06826abe0a}.
-Finally, using these tools, in \S~\ref{sec:c9560fd86a3f44db}, we illustrate how to construct the our desired examples using Theorem~\ref{theo:54211248e165a397}, and further examples are considered in \S~\ref{sec:bd435170e9c7be48}, showing the limitation of the procedure in \S~\ref{sec:c9560fd86a3f44db}.
+Then using the tools developed so far, we constructed the desired examples using Theorem~\ref{theo:54211248e165a397} in \S~\ref{sec:c9560fd86a3f44db}, and another class of desired examples are constructed in \S~\ref{sec:bd435170e9c7be48}, showing the limitation of the procedure in \S~\ref{sec:c9560fd86a3f44db}.

-We finish this introduction by making some convention.
+We finish this introduction by making some conventions.